Thru-Hike Tent Materials: Silpoly vs Silnylon vs DCF

 The first thing that a potential buyer should understand about the fabrics themselves, the term “fabric denier” is a comparative rating of how thick fabric is versus a single strand of silk.

-Silk is 1 denier and weighs 1 gram for every 9000 meters of thread(source).
+Silk is one denier and weighs one gram for every 9000 meters of thread(source).

-Choosing the fabric is best led by its use, typically on a tent, the thickest denier fabric will be used on the floor as it is going to be in contact with rough surfaces when no tent footprint is used.
+Choosing the fabric is best led by its use typically on a tent, the thickest denier fabric will be used on the floor as it will be in contact with rough surfaces when no tent footprint is used.

 Understanding Thread Count